JPishikawa/text-generation-openshift/README.md

 ## Prerequisite
 * OpenShift Cluster
   The cluster must include at least one GPU node that has enough vRAM to load LLM.
 For example, if you are using AWS g5.4xlarge (A10G, 24GiB), this can load [Llama-2-13B-chat-GPTQ](https://huggingface.co/TheBloke/Llama-2-13B-chat-GPTQ).
+The use of spot instances is recommended to save costs.

 * NFD / GPU Operator
   These operators need to be installed and their CRs should be created to use the GPU on the cluster.